slsa-framework/slsa/docs/spec/v1.1/principles.md

 ## Simple levels with clear outcomes

-Use levels to communicate security state and to encourage a large population to improve its security stance over time.
+Use [levels](levels) to communicate security state and to encourage a large population to improve its security stance over time.
+When necessary, split levels into separate tracks to recognize progress in unrelated security areas.

 **Reasoning:** Levels simplify how to think about security by boiling a complex topic into an easy-to-understand number.
 It is clear that level N is better than